ZviRosenfeld/GeneticAlgorithmEngine/README.md

     }
 ```

-You can find a sample CrossoverManager [here](/NumberVector/NumberVectorCrossoverManager.cs).
+You can find some sample CrossoverManagers [here](/GeneticAlgorithm/Components/CrossoverManagers).

 ### IPopulationGenerator